 Fiji’s Membership in International Organizations

 Fiji and the United States belong to a number of the same international organizations, including the United Nations, the International Monetary Fund, the World Bank, the Asian Development Bank, the World Trade Organization, the Pacific Community, and the Secretariat of the Pacific Regional Environmental Programme.
 Fiji also belongs to the Pacific Islands Forum, of which the United States is a Dialogue Partner.

 A generally positive view of the United States, shared by most Fijians, along with English as a common language, provides ready audiences for public diplomacy.
-The Embassy’s Public Affairs Section administers small but robust academic and professional exchanges, including Fulbright, Humphrey, International Visitors Leadership (IVLP) and the U.S. – South Pacific Scholarship programs, as well as a wide range of media, cultural, educational, and small grants programs.
-The public outreach is also maintained through American Spaces in Lautoka and Suva (American Resource Center located in the Embassy).
+The Embassy’s Public Diplomacy Section administers small but robust academic and professional exchanges, including Fulbright, Humphrey, International Visitors Leadership (IVLP) and the U.S. – South Pacific Scholarship programs, as well as a wide range of media, cultural, educational, and small grants programs.
+The Embassy maintains public outreach through the American Center at the chancery in Suva and an American Corner in Lautoka.

-The position of U.S. Ambassador to Fiji is currently vacant; other principal embassy officials are listed in the Department’s Key Officers List.
+The U.S. Ambassador to Fiji is Joseph J. Cella.
+Other principal embassy officials are listed in the Department’s Key Officers List.

 More information about Fiji is available from the Department of State and other sources, some of which are listed here: